-Because we had to come home unexpectedly from the trip to the East Cape I thought I would put this article together.
+Because we had to come home unexpectedly from the trip to the East Cape, I thought I would put this article together.
 It’s been banging round in my head for a while and with summer approaching rapidly now seemed like a good time to write this.

 This article is dedicated more to the novice buyer.
-It’s quite a minefield out there with so many choices available so many different sizes and so many different layouts, not to mention price so where is the best place to start.
+It’s quite a minefield out there with so many choices available so many different sizes and so many different layouts, not to mention price, so where is the best place to start.

 The first word you probably need to learn is compromise, this is because it’s almost impossible to fit a travelling house into something between 6 and 10 metres long.
 So any choice you make will most likely involve a compromise of some sort.
-Sometimes bigger is not always better but it can go a long way towards adding bits you might want however that potentially then brings other challenges like class 2 licence extra RUC costs etc.
+Sometimes bigger is not always better, but it can go a long way towards adding bits you might want however that potentially then brings other challenges like class 2 licence extra RUC costs etc.

 - Space and headroom: how much usable space do you need can you fit around each other inside the motorhome and if you are over 180cm tall what is the headroom like.

-- Water tanks: If you are going to take full advantage of the motorhome lifestyle you are probably going to go freedom camping at some stage so how much fresh water do you have on board and how much waste water will the tank hold.
-The minimum requirements for self containment are 4 litres per person per day with a minimum of 3 days capacity.
+- Water tanks: If you are going to take full advantage of the motorhome lifestyle you are probably going to go freedom camping at some stage so how much freshwater do you have onboard and how much wastewater will the tank hold.
+The minimum requirements for self-containment are 4 litres per person per day, with a minimum of 3 days capacity.

 - Shower: Talking about water is there a shower if so can you actually use it, some are so small it’s almost impossible to actually wash yourself inside them.
 You will also need a bigger tank than the minimum requirement to be practical if you are going to shower in the motorhome.

-- Cassette toilet or black tank: If the motorhome is fitted with a cassette what size is it and is there a spare?
+- Cassette toilet or black tank: If the motorhome is fitted with a cassette, what size is it and is there a spare?
 Some of the smaller cassettes would be lucky to last 3 days when freedom camping without nearby toilets.
-If it’s a black tank what size and have there been any issues with the macerator.
+If it’s a black tank, what size and have there been any issues with the macerator.

 - Interior colours: Sounds stupid but can you live with the colour scheme inside the van.
-Is that bright red upholstery your colour or will you need to recover the squabs.
+Is that bright red upholstery your colour or will you need to recover the squabs?

-- Gas bottles: If you are buying a larger motorhome what size gas bottles are fitted this becomes especially important if it has gas central heating as this can empty a 9kg cylinder in a matter of a few days.
+- Gas bottles: If you are buying a larger motorhome what size gas bottles are fitted this becomes especially important if it has central gas heating as this can empty a 9kg cylinder in a matter of a few days.
 Some motorhomes only have one bottle so what do you do if it runs out, others have 2 X 4kg cylinders so not much capacity here.

-- Heating: What sort of heating is there in the motorhome both gas and diesel give you the advantage of being able to freedom camp but if it’s electric only that obviously means you must be connected to power and that makes for expensive camping.
+- Heating: What sort of heating is there in the motorhome both gas and diesel give you the advantage of being able to freedom camp but if it’s electric-only that obviously means you must be connected to power and that makes for expensive camping.

-- Self Containment: Is the motorhome already self contained if not will it pass a check.
-Remember that you can be fined $200 for staying in lots of places without a self containment certificate.
+- Self Containment: Is the motorhome already self-contained if not will it pass a check.
+Remember that you can be fined $200 for staying in lots of places without a self-containment certificate.

 - Water tightness: It’s important to remember that a lot of older and some newer motorhomes will suffer from water leaks.
 It might be worth investing in a cheap water detector to check out any vehicle you are considering or paying to have it professionally done as leaks cause rotten timber costing potentially thousands to repair.